-Carlos Alcaraz, born in El Palmar, Spain, is the current ATP World #1 and a seven-time Grand Slam champion.
-At just 22, he has already won the US Open (2022, 2025), Wimbledon (2023, 2024), Roland Garros (2024, 2025), and the Australian Open (2026), completing the Career Grand Slam as the youngest man in history to hold all four major titles.
+Carlos Alcaraz is ranked ATP #2 and is a seven-time Grand Slam champion at the age of 22.
+Born in El Palmar, a small town outside Murcia in southeastern Spain, he has won the US Open (2022, 2025), Wimbledon (2023, 2024), Roland Garros (2024, 2025), and the Australian Open (2026), completing the Career Grand Slam as the youngest man in history to hold all four major titles.
+The smile when he lifts a trophy is genuine and infectious.
+The tennis that earns those trophies is devastating.

 Fans following Alcaraz through the 2026 Grand Slam season can catch him at the Australian Open in January, Roland Garros in May and June, Wimbledon in June and July, and the US Open in August and September.
 Check Spain time to convert match schedules to his home timezone.